bds134/hist-382b-mex-span-conquest/hist-382b-mex-span-conq-syllabus.md

 - **To get another 40%**: Annotate the assigned text(s) within Perusall with thoughtful questions and comments throughout the entire reading; answer or comment upon other students' contributions; classify comments with hashtags.
 Target one comment per five pages.
 - **To get another 10%**: Write an annotation that elicits a student response.

 Students who read fully and write thoughtful comments can score as much as 130%.
-A percentage between 100-130% receives full credit (1 point).
+A percentage between 100-130% receives full credit (1.5 points).
 Lower percentages receive proportional grades.

 ### In-Class Labs (25% total)

 You will complete 6 in-class labs with the lowest score dropped (5 of 6 count toward final grade).
 Each lab is worth 5% and will involve hands-on engagement with primary sources, historical analysis exercises, or research skill development.
-Labs are completed during the 90-minute class period and cannot be made up if missed.
+Labs will build from concepts introduced in previous meetings of regular class time.
+Labs are completed using Respondus LockDown Browser during the 90-minute class period and cannot be made up if missed.

 ### In-Class Interpretive Essays (20% total)